aharvard/betsiegarner.com/src/pages/cv/index.md

       title: >-
         “Marching to a Different Beat: Voices of Social Change from a Community of Practice on Diversity and Inclusion”
+      conferenceDetails: 'Co-presented with Ashley Akenson, Andrea Arce-Trigatti, and Jacob Kelley'
       year: '2019'
     - conference: American Sociological Association Annual Meeting
       location: 'New York, NY'